KadeLehman/hash-algo-comparison/README.md

 This project will put two hashing algorithms to the test; one is trivial, one is not.
 The program will insert an unevenly distributed list of integers from 100,000 to 599,999 (500,000 total integers) into my custom hash table.
-The program is designed to display how much time each set of insertions take with each algorithm.
+The program is designed to display how much time and collisions the hash tables take when inserting the same integers.

+## Trivial Hashing

 Here is a description of the trivial algorithm, as stated on Wikipedia:

 > If the keys are uniformly or sufficiently uniformly distributed over the key space, so that the key values are essentially random, they may be considered to be already 'hashed'.